dhmunro/dudley/README.md

 no space in the data stream.
 Dimensions of -1 are also legal, and mean that the associated dimension is removed from the shape, so the number of dimensions is one less than the declaration.
-For example, declare a variable with a leading dimenension with the parameter IF_EXISTS as its leading dimension:
+For example, declare a variable with a leading dimension with the parameter IF_EXISTS as its leading dimension:

     IF_EXISTS : i1
     varname = f8[IF_EXISTS, 3, 5]